Sciatica in St. Louis

 Chiropractic adjustments commonly correct these dysfunctions allowing the supporting musculature to return to a healthy, balanced state.
 In St. Louis Sciatica related to joint dysfunction or bone misalignment is best corrected using chiropractic adjustments.
 By using carefully directed and controlled pressure to restore joints to a normal position and motion, the pressure placed on the nerve is quickly and painlessly reduced.
 This often results in immediate pain relief.
 Sciatica related to disc injury often requires additional treatment methods.

-Dr. Sean Branham is well versed in the intricacies and mechanics of sciatica.
-As a chiropractor in St. Louis, he has developed systems to provide you with relief for sciatic pain.
+Dr. Sean Branham is well versed in the intricacies and mechanics of chiropractic therapy.
+As a chiropractor in St. Louis, he has developed systems to provide you with relief from your symptoms.